adobe/pydc-control/README.md

     config.yml
     # Environment variable configuration, symlinked to all projects automatically
     docker-compose.env
+    # Optional pre-commit config file that will be copied and installed in each project
+    .pre-commit-config.yaml
   # Arbitrary projects
   project1/
     # The only required file for a project is a docker-compose file